Scientific Name

 How to Grow and Care

-The seeds germinate very quickly at temperatures between 59 and 70 °F (15 and 21 °C).
-In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get ample water supply.
+The seeds germinate quickly at temperatures between 59 and 70 °F (15 and 21 °C).
+In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get an ample water supply.
 Generally, they are not easy to raise from seed as too much water kills them immediately, which also happens when they are not watered at all.

 Learn more at How to Grow and Care for Avonia.